astoff/digestif/README.md

   Texinfo
 - [ ] Test on more editors (VS Code plugin?)
 - [ ] Linting/diagnostics
-- [ ] Extract data files from LaTeX literate code?
-For packages using xparse, it is possible to at least obtain the signature of commands systematically
+- [X] Extract data files from LaTeX literate code?
+For packages using xparse, it is possible to at least obtain the signature of commands systematically.
 - [X] Integrate with texdoc.
 We provide links to
       <http://texdoc.net/>, or to the locally-installed documentation,
       if present.